StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 #### Starting the software:

 Requirements:
-- you have to have a account at nanopor MinION to start the software
+- You have to have a account at nanopor MinION to start the software
-- the divice need to be attached to the computer to start the software
+- The divice need to be attached to the computer to start the software

 Either you find the "MinION Software" botton directly or you open it via the terminal using the path "/opt/ui/MinKNOW"